 -

-Cover the bowl with a lid or plastic wrap so that the bowl becomes airtight and let the dough rise in the refrigerator for 24-48 hours.
-(At least 24 hours and a maximum of 48 hours)
+Cover the bowl with a lid or plastic wrap so that the bowl is airtight and let the dough rise in the refrigerator for 24-48 hours.
+(At least 24 hours and maximum 48 hours)

 -